chavi-g/data_512_class_acitivity_week_3/README.md

 ## Assessing bias in the Wikipedia Talk Corpus

 The objective of this code is to analyse bias in the Toxicity data annotated from the Wikimedia Talk Corpus.
+The main document with the analysis can be found [here](https://docs.google.com/document/d/1ILZgf6DjLGt0C3EwsSzOzrNcNV-FV85AwECKLFR5dfA/edit?usp=sharing).

 ## Data Source

+Wulczyn, Ellery; Thain, Nithum; Dixon, Lucas (2016): Wikipedia Detox. figshare. [doi.org/10.6084/m9.figshare.4054689](doi.org/10.6084/m9.figshare.4054689)

 The data set contains comments from 2001-2016 that were scored on their level of toxicity by approximately 10 different crowdworkers.